davidbliu/tiny-image/README.md

 ### TODO

-* check for bad mp4 and recompress if found
+* [x] check for bad mp4 and recompress if found
-* submit original filesize and compressed filesize to website
+* [x] submit original filesize and compressed filesize to website
-* website: cut videos and requests slices (dont introduce UI for this before the pyscripts are made)
 * want to leave computer on and let script run
+	* interrupted process: restart and keep compressing
+	* compression and uploading should be separate with option to do both in one go
+* DELAY: website: cut videos and requests slices (dont introduce UI for this before the pyscripts are made)

 __options for pyscripts__
 * delete compressed footage, recompress + upload entire folder